Evangelii gaudium: In music

-On behalf of the Diocese of Limburg, Peter Reulein wrote the music for the oratorio Laudato si' - a Franciscan Magnificat to the libretto by Helmut Schlegel OFM.
+On behalf of the Diocese of Limburg, Peter Reulein wrote the music for the oratorio, fully titled Laudato si': A Franciscan Magnificat, to the libretto by Helmut Schlegel of the Orders of Friars Minor.
 This work is based on the Latin version of the Magnificat, corresponds to the Extraordinary Jubilee of Mercy, and includes texts from the apostolic exhortation Evangelii gaudium and the encyclical Laudato si'.
 The premiere of the oratorio took place in the Limburg Cathedral on 6 November 2016.